Who are we?

 I am interested in examining standard issues of the philosophy of science, from the novel and relatively unexplored perspective of chemistry.
 This includes questions such as: how does chemistry contribute to our understanding of the world around us?; what is the relation between chemistry and other sciences like physics and biology; and, do chemical entities and properties like molecules and chemical bonds, exist?

 My undergraduate studies were in Chemical Engineering from the National Technical University of Athens.
 I then pursued an MSc in Philosophy of Science from the London School of Economics.
-I recently completed my PhD in Philosophy under the supervision of James Ladyman at the University of Bristol.
+I completed my PhD in Philosophy under the supervision of James Ladyman at the University of Bristol.

 For more info on what I do, check out my personal website!